Magnesium Potassium Aspartate

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish or any animal byproduct.

-Take 1 capsule twice daily with food, or as directed by a qualified health
+Take one capsule twice daily with food, or as directed by a qualified health care practitioner.

 Some people may experience gastrointestinal disturbances such as diarrhea.

 The information and product descriptions appearing on this website are for information purposes only, and are not intended to provide or replace medical advice to individuals from a qualified health care professional.
 Consult with your physician if you have any health concerns, and before initiating any new diet, exercise, supplement, or other lifestyle changes.

 The term “chronic fatigue syndrome” is a recent one, but there’s no reason to believe that it’s a new disease.
 Clinicians recognized the soul-draining exhaustion, poor stamina, flu-like symptoms, unrefreshing sleep, and problems with concentration and short-term memory that characterize the disorder as early as the times of Queen Victoria, when it was termed neurasthenia.
 The disorder achieved greater recognition in the 1950s, although under the dismissive term “housewife syndrome,” and researchers began to look for its biological basis.

 Dr. Henri Laborit, a researcher with the French navy who went on to make many fundamental discoveries in psychiatric pharmacology, hypothesized that the exhaustion of body and brain associated with chronic fatigue might be the result of a failure of cellular bioenergetics.
 Accordingly, he began looking for a treatment by testing a variety of compounds already known, in his day, to be metabolites in the body’s energy cycles, looking for natural molecules that could restore neuromuscle function to exhausted laboratory animals.